Artemis, NASA's Moon landing program

 Orion is a crew vehicle capable of supporting up to four astronauts on deep-space journeys, similar in concept but having a larger interior than the gumdrop-shaped Apollo capsules.
 Unlike capsules designed solely for transportation to low-Earth orbit, Orion’s heat shield can withstand the high-velocity reentry necessary when returning from deep space.
 The Orion spacecraft consists of three major components: a pressurized crew capsule, a service module, and a launch abort tower, which is nominally jettisoned during ascent.

-The Lunar Gateway is a small space station in lunar orbit that would function as a fuel and supply depot, a science outpost, and a waypoint for missions to and from the lunar surface.
-NASA is asking commercial companies to provide Gateway cargo transportation services, similar to the way it does for the International Space Station.
+The Gateway is a small space station in lunar orbit that would function as a fuel and supply depot, a science outpost, and a waypoint for missions to and from the lunar surface.
+NASA has asked commercial companies to provide Gateway cargo transportation services, similar to the way it does for the International Space Station.

 NASA asked commercial companies to build lunar lander systems that would eventually dock with the Gateway.
 In April 2021, the space agency announced it had selected SpaceX's Starship to help land humans on the Moon.
 NASA selected a second landing system, Blue Origin's Blue Moon lander, in May 2023.

 A visiting Orion crew would board the lander, take it to the surface, and return in either an ascent module or the entire vehicle.
-Early landers would only be capable of short surface stays, while future vehicles would be able to house crews through the lunar night.
+Early landers would only be capable of short surface stays, while future vehicles would be able to house crews through the lunar night (a roughly two-week period).

 Support missions like Artemis